Human Evolutionary Biology Major (BS)

 In the human evolution and morphology subfield, students will explore the palaeontological, morphological, and cultural transitions that occurred during the evolution of the human lineage.
 In the subfield human and non-human primate genetics and genomics, EBH majors will examine genetic diversity, evolutionary relationships, and genetic adaptations in humans and their closest living relatives, non-human primates.
 Finally, courses in the evolutionary basis of behavior subfield will help students use an evolutionary framework to understand human and non-human primate behaviors and its underlying physiology.

-Courses will be taught by world-renowned faculty in Anthropology and Ecology and Evolution, all conducting novel and exciting research in their fields.
-By the end of training, students will have developed a background in evolutionary theory and important skills in critical thinking and scientific methods.
+Courses are taught by world-renowned faculty in Anthropology and Ecology and Evolution, all conducting novel and exciting research in their fields.
+By the end of training, students will develop a background in evolutionary theory and important skills in critical thinking and scientific methods.
 Interested students should contact the EBH Director of Undergraduate Studies.
 Students wishing to check their progress in the program should contact the director or the assistant to the director, Melissa Cohen in the Department of Ecology & Evolution.
-All other requests (e.g., requirements for post-baccalaureate professional schools) should be directed to the Advising Center.
+All other requests (e.g., requirements for post-baccalaureate professional schools) should be directed to the Academic and Transfer Advising Services.

 EBH Honors Program

 The EBH honors program is designed for students preparing to continue on in health-related professional schools or graduate programs for Master’s and Doctoral degrees.
-EBH majors must enroll in the honors program several weeks prior to the beginning of the student’s senior year at the latest and are strongly encouraged to enroll during the student’s junior year.
-Students must have a strong academic record to qualify (minimum 3.0 overall GPA, and minimum 3.5 GPA in EBH courses).
-Additional details about the EBH honors program requirements can be found in the Undergraduate Bulletin.
+A detailed description of EBH honors program requirements can be found in the Undergraduate Bulletin (scroll down to Honors Program in Human Evolutionary Biology).